Nandhini31/moody_news/README.md

 # Moody News

-An application that allows a user the filter the news by their mood.
+An application that allows a user to filter the news by their mood.

 ## User Stories